Maui Scuba Diving Fish Guide

 Maui, Hawaiʻi

-This is another surgeonfish that is intrinsic to the health of Hawaiʻi’s shallow reefs.
-They graze on algae and keep it from getting out of control.
-Their grey bodies are treated to a color boost of two orange spines on either side of the base of their tails and yellow coloring on their faces.
+The Orangespine is another surgeonfish that is intrinsic to the health of Hawaiʻi’s shallow reefs.
+It grazes on algae and keeps it from getting out of control.
+Its grey bodies boast two orange spines on either side of the base of its tails and yellow coloring on its face.

 Humuhumunukunukuapua’a